NATIONAL PLANT A FLOWER DAY

 Marigolds and Daffodils are the flowers of March.

 It’s good to know the zone you live in to determine which flowers grow as perennials (those that grow back every year) in your area and which are considered annuals (those that require planting every year).
-To find out more, check out the USDA site for Hardiness Zones.
+To find out more, check out this Plant Triage site for Hardiness Zones.

 Seeds can be started inside and set in a sunny window.
 When the weather is nicer, move those plants outside.
 Keep the soil moist but not wet, and follow the seed package’s instructions for proper germination of the seedling.
 Those who can’t wait, get out those seed catalogs and start planning your next flower garden.